40 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is cognitive training safe for ICU survivors?
+What prior data suggests that this cognitive training intervention is safe for ICU survivors?

 MN